daniel-lee-wilkinson/ghg_emissions_data_vis/README.md

 ## Analytical Findings

-The pipeline was built to investigate why Spain's emissions diverged from the other three countries, agricultural data didn't support that hypothesis, and a satisfying explanation would require harmonised sector-level data that current sources don't provide
+The pipeline was built to investigate why Spain's emissions diverged from the other three countries, agricultural data didn't support that hypothesis, and a satisfying explanation would require harmonised sector-level data that current sources don't provide.

 ---